On this page

 A valid first name. randomUsername Runscope300Hfluaklab151@example.com

 A specific UUID considered invalid by the test.
-A "Script ON" label appears on your Test Settings page to indicate that the script is accepted and will be run before the first request in the test.
+A "Script ON" label appears on your Test Settings page.
+The label shows that the script is accepted and runs before the first request in the test.

 Click Save.

-Note: You must create at least one user in your SCIM server before running the Okta SCIM API test suite.
+Note: Create at least one user in your SCIM server before running the Okta SCIM API test suite.

-After you have customized your SCIM test in Runscope with the details of your SCIM server, you can run the test:
+After you've customized your SCIM test in Runscope with the details of your SCIM server, you can run the test:

-If you followed the steps above, Run Now appears at the top of your test.
+Click Run Now at the top of your test.

-On the left side of your screen, the test appears in the Recent Test Runs section.
+On the left side of your page, the test appears in the Recent Test Runs section.

 Click View Progress in the Recent Test Runs section.

-While the test is still running, it displays live updates of the test in progress.
+While the test runs, it displays live updates of the test in progress.

-During the test phase, several additional variables are created, based on results returned from your SCIM server.
+During the test phase, several more variables are created, based on results returned from your SCIM server.

 The first UUID returned from a GET request to your /Users